Three generations of Texans were trying to stay warm in the blackout. Then a deadly fire erupted.

 She had envisioned her eldest growing up to be a writer, critic or activist of some sort.

 “Everyone thinks their kids are amazing, but, objectively, they were amazing kids,” Nguyen said.
-“And they would have grown up to be badass humans.”

 Nguyen described her mother, who emigrated from Vietnam, as “my rock.”
 In pre-covid times, Le, 75, picked up her grandkids from school most days and insisted on making grocery runs for fresh fruit.
 The children kept the grandmother going after she became a widow eight years ago, Nguyen said.